Kid Icarus: Uprising: Gameplay

 Kid Icarus: Uprising is a third-person shooter where players take control of the angel Pit during his missions for Palutena, the Goddess of Light.
-Gameplay is divided into two different styles: aerial-based rail shooter segments, and ground-based segments that feature both linear paths and free-roaming areas.
+Gameplay is divided into aerial-based rail shooter segments and ground-based segments that feature both linear paths and free-roaming areas.
 The game's difficulty, or Intensity, is determined by betting hearts in the Fiend's Cauldron before beginning each mission.
 The difficulty ranges from the very easy "0.0" to the highly difficult "9.0".
 Pit's combat abilities are divided between long-range attacks using gun-like weapons, and close-quarters melee attacks.
-During missions, defeating enemies grants the player hearts, the game's currency.
-Hearts are used to increase the game's difficulty by laying bets against the player's own performance.
-As the game progresses, Pit gains access to weapons separated into nine types: bows, bracer-like claws, blades (a combination of a sword and a gun), clubs, orbitars (twin orbs hovering near Pit), staffs, arms (a weapon that fits around his wrist), palms (magical tattoos covering Pit's arm), and cannons.
-Each weapon has unique advantages and disadvantages.
-Once equipped, weapons can be tried out in the game's Practice Range.
+During missions, defeating enemies grants the player hearts, the game's currency, which is used to increase difficulty by laying bets against the player's own performance.
+With higher intensity levels, enemies become more durable and stronger, but more hearts can be obtained, and if a lot of hearts are in the Fiend's Cauldron without them spilling after a death, weapons obtained become stronger depending on how many hearts are used.
+As the game progresses, Pit gains access to weapons separated into nine types, each with unique advantages and disadvantages: bows, bracer-like claws, blades (a combination of a sword and a gun), clubs, orbitars (twin orbs hovering near Pit), staffs, arms (a weapon that fits around his wrist), palms (magical tattoos covering Pit's arm), and cannons.
+Each weapon type has strength and weaknesses, and every weapon has its own distinct stats, including range, melee damage, ranged damage depending on distance, continuous fire speed, movement speed and charging time for charged shots.
+Weapons also have stars that mark the power of their melee and ranged attacks.
+Once equipped, weapons can be tested in the game's Practice Range.
 Using the 3DS' StreetPass network, players can share weapons with other players in the form of Weapon Gems.
 Other players can pay hearts to convert the gem into a weapon.
-Hearts can be spent upgrading weapons or fusing Weapon Gems, along with being gained by dismantling unwanted weapons or converting Weapon Gems.
+Hearts can be spent to upgrade weapons or fuse Weapon Gems, and gained by dismantling unwanted weapons or converting Weapon Gems.